-I'm trying to come to terms with something I find benign and monstrous in equal measure, and that is the fact of writing poetry.
+I'm trying to come to terms with something I find both benign and monstrous, and that is the fact of writing poetry.

 I never knew I wrote poems until maybe a year ago.
-Because I hadn't read much poetry, I didn't think I wrote it.
 I thought of what I wrote (when I wrote, which was not heaps) as more of a non-fiction narrative form that had no plot or characters and was slightly kinder on the ear than your average paragraph.
 It wasn't until 2016 when someone had the audacity to call me a poet to my face that I started to think about the form itself.

-Up until this point, I'd primarily thought of poetry as a noun, not a verb.
-To me, it was a label; a club I knew about but wasn't a member of.
+Up until this point, I'd primarily thought of poetry as a label.
+It was a club I knew about but wasn't a member of.
 Poetry went its way, and I went mine.
 I was happy for us to nod at each other in the corridors, sure, but interaction beyond that level felt like I was overstepping my bounds.
 You can get tied up in labels and definitions to the point of excluding yourself from doing anything, I suppose.
 When I think about it, I've written a lot of poems.

 I wrote my first fully-formed poem when I was five.
-It was an illustrated, handwritten one (obviously, this was the nineties) that my mum framed in a soft grey cardboard matte-board, and put on our mantlepiece.
+It was an illustrated, handwritten one (obviously) that my mum framed in a soft grey cardboard matte-board, and put on our mantlepiece.
 It's still there, somewhere, in amongst bank statements and junk mail and christening photographs and things that don't work anymore.

 It went like this, with tiny in-line paintings of flowers, a rising sun, and the night sky, like watercolour emojis: